 We are a core group of eight senior researchers, with a number of graduate students.
 We maintain an extensive international network, with collaborators throughout Europe, North America, and beyond.

-- Olle Calles, Ass.
-Professor, applied fish ecology in regulated rivers
+- Olle Calles, Associate Professor, applied fish ecology in regulated rivers

-- John Piccolo, Ass.
-Professor, fish ecology & behavior ecology
+- John Piccolo, Professor, fish ecology and behavioral ecology

-- Martin Österling, Lecturer, endangered species & mussel ecology
+- Martin Österling, Associate Professor, endangered species and mussel ecology

 - Kristine Lund Björnås, PhD-student, fish ecology